 - Verify the name, title, authority and signature of the person(s) involved in requesting the certificate and agreeing to the terms and conditions.

 We will be able to provide your EV certificate only upon successful completion of all of the above steps – this is why it’s called an Extended Validation certificate.
-The SSL.com DV certificate we provide will protect your site, but this extended validation process is what makes certain that your customers can feel secure when they see your EV certificate’s green bar in their browser.

 Note also that in order to ensure maximum trust, EV certificates can be ordered for a maximum of two years, and the validation steps above will be repeated when your EV certificate is reordered.